justindthomas/fcc_reporting/README.md

 The `API_URL` should be as specified above.

+## Standard Usage

-Ultimately, this will be a basic web application with a minimal interface.
-The intention is that it be just a web page with a single upload element for the Fabric data with a display showing the completed reports.
+At its most basic, this is a web page with a single upload element for the Fabric data with a display showing the completed reports.
+Once running, you can browse to http://localhost:8000 and you should be presented with a form to select and submit the FCC Fabric CSV file.

+The form is currently completely unstyled.
+It's the minimum necessary to make the function work.
+I'll add some basic aesthetics to it when I have the core functionality working.

+## API Usage

-Currently, the functionality is accessible via API and can be accessed using curl in this way.
+The functionality is accessible via API and can be accessed using curl in this way.

 ```
 curl -F 'file=@./FCCFabric-FocusAreas.csv' http://localhost:8000/focus
 ```

 Submitting the Fabric data as a multipart form to the `/focus` endpoint will kick off all of the analysis and report generation.
+This is exactly what submitting the file through the HTML form does as well.